22bastica/HomeLab-1/README.md

 # HomeLab-1
 This repository is for documenting my first homelab to improve my chances of landing an entry-level SOC analyst job

-This Homelab will consist of six different parts:
+This Homelab will consist of five different parts:
 Part 1: Setting up a small virtualization environment (2 small VMs) Part 2: Making and observing some noise
 Part 3: Emulating an adversary to craft detections